Pandas-DB/pandasdb-signup-system/README.md

 # PandasDB Signup System

 A serverless authentication backend built with AWS Lambda, API Gateway, and Cognito.
-Supports configurable email and phone verification methods.
+Deploy either **email-only** or **phone-only** authentication systems with a single command.

 ## 📁 Repository Structure